da Costa Gomez, Moises F(rumencio) (b. Oct. 27, 1907 - d. Nov. 22, 1966), prime minister of the Netherlands Antilles (1949, 1951-54).

 Daku, Ahmed (Mohammed) (b.
 1944), governor of Kano (1985-87) and Sokoto (1987-90).

 Daladier, Édouard (b.
 June 18, 1884, Carpentras, Vaucluse, France - d.
 Oct.
-10, 1970, Paris), prime minister of France (1933, 1934, 1938-40).
+10, 1970, Paris, France), prime minister of France (1933, 1934, 1938-40).
 Elected to the Chamber of Deputies in 1919 as a member of the Radical Party from Vaucluse département, he quickly made his mark in Paris.
-In June 1924 he joined the Édouard Herriot government as the minister of colonies.
-In the turbulent years from 1925 to 1933 he served in several different cabinets as minister of war, minister of public instruction, or minister of public works.
+He joined the Édouard Herriot government as the minister of colonies (1924-25) and thereafter was minister of war (1925, 1932-34, 1936-40), public instruction and fine arts (1925-26, 1926), public works (1930, 1930-31, 1932), and foreign affairs (1934, 1939-40, 1940), deputy prime minister (1936, 1937-38), and president of the Radical Party (1927-31, 1936-39, 1957-58).
 On Jan.
 31, 1933, he formed his own government, but it survived only until October.
 In January 1934 he formed a second ministry that survived only 10 days.
 He continued to move in and out of ministerial assignments as he led his Radical Party into the Popular Front coalition with Léon Blum's Socialists and the Communist Party (1935).
 In 1938 he again became premier.
 Amid a deteriorating international situation, Daladier, in his effort to avoid war, joined the British prime minister, Neville Chamberlain, in signing the Munich Pact with Adolf Hitler's Germany (Sept.
 30, 1938).
 When France fell to Germany (June 1940), Daladier was one of those who sought to escape to French North Africa to set up a government-in-exile, but in Morocco he was arrested on Vichy orders and brought back to France.
 At his trial in Riom in February 1942, he and the other defendants accused the Philippe Pétain group of partial responsibility for the failure to prepare for war.
 He thereafter was handed over to the Germans, whose prisoner he remained until 1945.
-After the war he returned to the Chamber of Deputies (1946-58), became president of the moribund Radical Party in 1953, and opposed Charles de Gaulle's new constitution of 1958.
+After the war he returned to the Chamber of Deputies (1946-58), was mayor of Avignon (1953-58), and as leader of the moribund Radical Party opposed Charles de Gaulle's new constitution of 1958.
 He then left politics.

 Dalberg, Carl Theodor (Anton Maria Cämmerer von Worms,) Reichsfreiherr von (b.
 Feb.
 8, 1744, Herrnsheim [now part of Worms, Rheinland-Pfalz] - d.
 Feb.
 10, 1817, Regensburg, Bavaria), prince-primate of the Confederation of the Rhine (1806-13).
 A member of an important German noble family, he entered the church, becoming administrator of the bishopric of Erfurt in 1772.
 An advocate of German unity, he supported the League of Princes (Fürstenbund) formed under Friedrich II of Prussia in 1785 and, through Prussian influence, became coadjutor of Mainz and Worms in 1787 and of Konstanz in 1788.
 In 1802 he became archbishop elector of Mainz and so archchancellor of the Holy Roman Empire; in 1803 he received the principality of Aschaffenburg and Regensburg.
 Dalberg, in fact, thanks to Prussian influence, was the only ecclesiastical prince to survive the reorganization of the empire effected in 1803, from which he emerged as chancellor of the empire and primate of Germany, with ecclesiastical jurisdiction over Mainz, Cologne, and Trier.
 He hoped to establish a national German church, but in 1805 the pope restricted him to the secular administration of his dioceses.
 Through Napoléon's influence, however, Frankfurt and the countships of Löwenstein-Wertheim and Rieneck were added to Dalberg's territories.
 He had already turned to Napoléon as the only hope for a unified Germany, and in 1806 he was appointed prince-primate of the Confederation of the Rhine.
 In 1810 Regensburg was ceded to Bavaria, but in compensation Dalberg received the principalities of Fulda and Hanau and the title of grand duke of Frankfurt.
 After the fall of Napoléon in 1814, the grand duchy was dismembered at the Congress of Vienna; Dalberg retained only the archbishopric of Regensburg.